Top 14 low-carb & keto fears (and whether you should be worried)

 Bottom line: A low-carb diet should only be moderate in protein – e.g. meat – and thus it’s no different for the environment than most diets.
 If you still do choose to eat more meat than usual, the impact on the environment depends a lot on how the animals were raised.

-Watch Elon Musk explain the real problem for the environment (From 4:30.
-Hint: it’s fossil fuels)
+Watch one of the smartest men in the world explain the real problem for the environment (Hint: it’s fossil fuels)

 Can you get nutrient deficiencies on low carb?